The Feast of Unleavened Bread Is a Commemorative Ritual

 Paul mentions the unleavened bread of sincerity and truth (1 Cor 5:7–8).
 Sincerity and truth is in contradistinction to the concept of the leaven of the Pharisees, which is hypocrisy (Luke 12:1).
 Hypocrisy is a form of self-inflated ego or pride where one thinks that he is better than he really is or better than someone else based on outward show, but in reality, it’s a sham.
 The Greek word for hypocrisy (hupokrisis) literally means “to play act like an actor, to pretend, to simulate, to feign.”
 This kind of sinful behavior doesn’t belong in one who is a new, unleavened lump in Yeshua.

-This feast helps us to focus on putting sin out of our lives and replacing it with righteousness.
-This can only be done with the help of the resurrection power of Yeshua living in us through his Holy Spirit.
-This is why the next feast to occur after Unleavened Bread is the Feast of Pentecost, which celebrates the receipt of the Holy Spirit who came to empower us to keep the laws of Elohim (the opposite of sin) by writing them on our hearts — that is, giving us the internal desire and fortitude to obey them.
+This feast helps us to focus on putting sin out of our lives and replacing it with righteousness or the righteous works of obedience to Elohim the opposite of which is sin.
+This can only be done through a relationship with Yeshua the Messiah and with the help of the resurrection power of Yeshua living in us through his Holy Spirit.
+This is why the next feast to occur after Unleavened Bread is the Feast of Pentecost, which celebrates the receipt of the Holy Spirit who came to empower us to keep the laws of Elohim (the opposite of sin) by writing them on our hearts—that is, giving us the internal desire and fortitude to obey them.

 Unleavened Bread Is the Bread of Affliction

 Scripture calls unleavened bread “the bread of affliction [poverty, misery, to be humbled, to put down, to stoop, to be depressed, to come low].”